yuannuonuo/Circumplex-aware-Contrastive-Learning/README.md

 ## 6. Train from scratch

-Re-training reproduces the results up to MPS noise (see §4).
+Re-training reproduces the results up to seeds noise (see §4).
 Saved checkpoints are written to the given `--out` directory.

 ```bash